 Disclaimer: The City files its disclosure documents, including official statements, audited financial statements, comprehensive annual financial reports, annual financial information, material event notices, and voluntary disclosures with the Municipal Securities Rule Making Board's Electronic Municipal Market Access ("EMMA") system.
 The Consolidated Multi-Year Planning Report (MY CP) is not filed on EMMA and investors should not rely upon the MY CP to make any investment decisions.
 The City may provide the MY CP to the rating agencies, its bond insurers and other interested parties, and welcomes and encourages their careful review of this document.
 Readers are cautioned that the numbers presented in this document are the City's best estimate based on facts and factors currently known to the City and do not represent actual performance.
-No representation is made by the City that, as of the date this document is read, there is not a material differencebetween the City's actual performance as of such date and the financial data presented in the MYCP.
+No representation is made by the City that, as of the date this document is read, there is not a material differencebetween the City's actual performanceas of such date and the financial data presented in the MYCP.
 Certain statements in this document constitute forward-looking statements or statements which may be deemed or construed to be forward-looking statements.
-Forward-looking statements involve, and are subject to known and unknown risks, uncertainties and other factors which could cause the City's actual results, performance (financial or operating) or achievements to differ materially from the future results, performance (financial or operating) or achievements to differ materially from the future results, performance are expressly qualified in their entirety by the abovementioned cautionary statement.
+Forward-looking statements involve, and are subject to known and unknown risks, uncertainties and other factors which could cause the City's actual results, performance (financial or operating) or achievements to differ materially from the future results, performance (financial or operating) or achievements expressed or implied by such forward-looking statements.
+All forward-looking statements herein are expressly qualified in their entirety by the abovementioned cautionary statement.
 The City disclaims any obligation to update forward-looking statements contained in this document.